witnet/witnet-solidity-bridge/README.md

 - `UsingWitnet`, an inheritable abstract contract that injects methods for conveniently interacting with the WRB.
 - `WitnetRequest`, used as a means to encapsulate unmodifiable Witnet Data Requests.
-- `WitnetRequestBase`, useful as a base contract to implement your own modifiable Witnet Data Requests.
+- `WitnetRequestPrecompiled`, useful as a base contract to implement your own modifiable Witnet Data Requests.

 ## **WitnetProxy**